Running multiple separate copies (instances) of Zoom Player on one system

 between different instances.

-A third line can be used to specify which directory Zoom Player should use to store data files (skins, the default playlist,
+A third line can be used to specify which folder Zoom Player should use to store data files (skins, the default playlist,

 etc), for example:

-With the "zplayer.regpath" file in the Zoom Player directory, you're good to go.
+With the "zplayer.regpath" file in the Zoom Player folder, you're good to go.
 If for some reason this doesn't seem to

 be working, more than likely it's because the text editor you used to create the "zplayer.regpath" file, actually created